SanchitaMishra170676/BlockchainBasics/README.md

 * is called coin based transaction

 ## Smart Contract
-#### Etherium bolckchain used the optional scripting feature to develop a full blown code execution framework called smart contract
+#### Ethereum bolckchain used the optional scripting feature to develop a full blown code execution framework called smart contract
 Execution of smart contract is initiated by a message embedded in the tracnsaction

 ## Types of Blockchain